dfelinto/blender-manual/manual/modeling/modifiers/generate/booleans.rst

    which can be useful in combination with the Self option).

 Solver
-   Algorithm used to calculate the boolean intersections.
+   Algorithm used to calculate the Boolean intersections.

    :Fast:
       Uses a mathematically simple solver which offers the best performance;